wasmerio/old-docs.wasmer.io/README.md

 # wasmer_rust_playground
 Playground for the Wasmer Rust Integration

+# Notes

+* Maybe make a quick start for C?
+Since there are soooo many large amounts of code with moving parts.
+It may be good to have a "Hey, copy paste this code, and it'll work like 99% of the time if yoou fill in the gaps correctly".

 ## Passing Memory

 Awesome tip to do in the guest for better allocation.
 Thanks Mark!